 Management and leadership are often as simultaneously and considered as the same thing, but they both are different from each other.
 Management comprises of getting the things done by others, and leadership comprises of making others to follow.
 They both share a common meaning, but the major difference between the both is that a manager cannot be a leader whereas a leader can be a manager as well.
 Management encompasses the planning, organizing, and directing activities whereas leadership involves taking initiative and motivating others to accomplish the task (Wart, 2005).

-Management is all about managing the task and activities; in the meanwhile, leadership focuses on leading people in an organization.
-Thus, they share the common objective of achieving goals, but the approach used by both makes them different from each other.
-Leadership involves management qualities in respect of making others do activities whereas management may not necessarily involve leadership.
+Management is all about managing tasks and activities; in the meanwhile, leadership focuses on leading people in an organization.
+They share the common objective of achieving goals, but the approach used by both makes them different from each other.
+Leadership involves management qualities relating to making others do activities whereas management may not necessarily involve leadership.

-When it comes to leading and managing the role of the leader according to Richard Beckhard is to develop open communication, mutual trust, and confidence between and across levels.
+When it comes to leading and managing the role of the leader, according to Richard Beckhard is to develop open communication, mutual trust, and confidence between and across levels.
 The leader must encourage participation by people in the planning and conduct of change.
 Victor Vroom model of leadership is a very flexible model.
 Its range is from highly dictatorial to democratic.
 The model provides a fixed procedure to arrive at a decision making process.
 From this perspective, Vroom’s model is an objective decision making model.
 According to Vroom model one of the main tasks of leadership is to make good decisions.